fedi-e2ee/public-key-directory-specification/Specification.md

 The following subsections each describe a different Protocol Message type.

+These Protocol Message types are generated client-side and **MUST** be [encrypted with HPKE](#protocol-message-encryption) before being sent to the Fediverse Server that provides the HTTP Message Signature if the client is properly authenticated.

 * [`AddKey`](#addkey): Add a new public key for a given Actor
 * [`RevokeKey`](#revokekey): Revoke a public key
 * [`RevokeKeyThirdParty`](#revokekeythirdparty): A mechanism for independent third parties to revoke compromised keys